Mission Chaplain Course

 The Chaplain Emergency Services School at NESA (ChESS) is for all Chaplain Corps personnel (Chaplains/CDI’s) who desire to make the commitment to respond to and support the missions in which CAP will be engaged.
 This course involves extensive classroom curriculum, hands-on exercises, interactive tabletop scenarios, and field training.

-There will be two one-week courses offered at the ChESS, both for the CAP Mission Chaplain (MC)/Chaplain Support Specialist (CSS) CAP Support (CS) Rating (MC/CSS – CS).
-The CAP support rating will be the first week and the Disaster support rating will be the second week.
+There will be two one-week Disaster support rating courses offered at the ChESS, both for the CAP Mission Chaplain (MC)/Chaplain Support Specialist (CSS) CAP Support (CS) Rating (MC/CSS – CS).

 Chaplain Support Specialist